jiangyanjie/smartExpander/README.md

 smartExpander is a tool for suggesting whether abbreviations are used properly, i.e., whether they should be replaced with corresponding full terms.

-How to obtain BugBuilder?
+How to obtain smartExpander?

-BugBuilder can be obtained from https://github.com/jiangyanjie/smartExpander (This repository is permanently stored and available).
+smartExpander can be obtained from https://github.com/jiangyanjie/smartExpander (This repository is permanently stored and available).

 How to get started?